taimurhassan/rag-net-v2/README.md

 We have provided both the quantitative and qualitative results in the 'results' folder.
 Please contact us if you want to get the trained model instances.

 ## Citation
-If you use RAG-Net<sub>v2</sub> (or any part of this code in this research), please cite the following papers:
+If you use RAG-Net<sub>v2</sub> (or any part of this code in your research), please cite the following paper:

 ```
 @article{ragnetv2,